 The best thing you can do in this situation is to remind them how much they are loved and make sure they feel heard at every step.

 Sana Behavioral Hospitals are here to support our elder population experiencing challenges to their mental health and wellbeing.
-Give our team of medical professionals a call today in Prescott, AZ at 928-227-3424 or in Las Vegas, NV at 725-605-0310, or visit us online and see how our team of caregivers can help your loved one thrive.
+Give our team of medical professionals a call today in Prescott, AZ at 928-227-3424 or visit us online and see how our team of caregivers can help your loved one thrive.